 Guess what?
 Massivit 3D printing technology can reduce the time to fewer than 6 days!

 Speed is not the only benefit.
-3D printing lets PSPs create and offer custom mannequins, even celebrity mannequins, like the 3D-printed Chris Froome mannequin by Dekom 3D Plus.
+3D printing lets PSPs create and offer custom mannequins, even celebrity mannequins, like the 3D-printed Chris Froome mannequin by Nonkonformer.
 Look at the riding position of the 3D-printed Froome mannequin.
 It gives shoppers a real-life view of the clothing being used at peak performance.

 Multiple Models And Oversized Models: Perfect For Window Displays